Crows Nest Boys High School: History

+1883: establishment as St Leonards North Public School

 The school was first established in 1883 as St Leonards North Public School, with Jeremiah Crowley as the first Head Teacher.
 Crowley's term was so well-regarded that by the time of his retirement in 1900, the school was often referred to as "Crowley's School".

+1910: as Crows Nest Public School

 In July 1910, owing to confusion over the "St Leonards" name as two other public schools in the area possessed it (St Leonards East and St Leonards Superior), the school was renamed Crows Nest Public School.

 In 1912, a new two-storey building in the Federation Free style, which formed the main building of the school along the Pacific Highway, was opened.
 Further extensions to this building, designed by Government Architect Richard Wells, were completed in 1924 and officially opened by the Minister for Education, Albert Bruntnell.
 A Roll of Honour commemorating the service of students in the First World War was unveiled in February 1917.